Meet Our Vets

 Michael De Cozar BSc(Hons) BVetMed MRCVS

 Michael graduated from The Royal Veterinary College in 2011, and since then has taken sole charge of a equestrian centre; managing, teaching and providing veterinary care.
 Michael has a keen interest in equine welfare, having worked alongside World Horse Welfare on a project in Guatemala.
 He has also undertaken hospital externships in Kentucky and Texas.
 Michael enjoys all aspects of the equine veterinary profession, especially reproduction, neonatal medicine and soft tissue surgery.
 Michael's outside interests include riding and schooling performance horses, swimming, urban dancing and scuba diving.
-Recently, his time has been more focused on his new whippet puppy, Nemo.
-He hopes that this internship at Bell Equine, will further and improve his skills in the equine veterinary field.
+Recently, his time has been more focused on his young whippet, Nemo.

 Jessica May BSc (Hons) BVetMed (Hons) MRCVS

 Jessica graduated from the Royal Veterinary College in July 2012.
 Since then, she has been working in mixed practice near to home on the Herefordshire/Gloucestershire borders providing a broad range of veterinary care from dogs and cats, to horses and farm animals alike.
 She visited a range of equine hospitals and practices during training, including Northern and Southern Ireland and after two externships at Bell decided she wanted to return here and we all agreed.
 Jess enjoys all aspects of practice, in particular ophthalmology, surgery, foals and the business of veterinary practice management.
 Outside work, she enjoys eventing and hunting, walking, cooking, cider making on the family farm and zumba!

 Mary Davis BVMedSci (Hons) BVM BVS (Hons) MRCVS